-Appellant filed an appeal of the November 21, 2019 decision of the Howard County Board of Education ("local board") approving the Attendance Area Adjustment Plan for School Year 2020-2021.
-Appellant made various arguments that the redistricting decision is arbitrary, unreasonable or illegal, including that the local board relied on inaccurate Free and Reduced-Price Meal ("FARM") data in making its decision and the local board violated the Open Meetings Act ("OMA").
+Appellants filed an appeal of the November 21, 2019 decision of the Howard County Board of Education ("local board") approving the Attendance Area Adjustment Plan for School Year 2020-2021.
+Appellants argued that the redistricting decision was illegal because the local board violated the Open Meetings Act ("OMA").

 On January 16, 2020, we transferred the case pursuant to COMAR 13A.01.05.07A(1) to the Office of Administrative Hearings for review by an Administrative Law Judge ("ALJ").
-On June 23, 2020, the ALJ issued a Recommended Order to grant, in part, the local board's motion for summary decision.
+On June 24, 2020, the ALJ issued a Recommended Order to grant, in part, the local board's motion for summary decision.

-The ALJ conducted virtual hearings on July 23, 24, 29 and 30, 2020, and August 3, 11, and 20, 2020.

-On October 14, 2020, the ALJ issued a Proposed Decision concluding that the Appellant failed to show, by a preponderance of the evidence, that the local board's redistricting decision was arbitrary, unreasonable or illegal.
-The ALJ found that the Appellant failed to demonstrate that the local board's decision resulted from reliance on incorrect or faulty data.
-The ALJ further found that the Appellant failed to demonstrate that the OMA violation rendered the redistricting decision illegal.
-Although the Appellant initially made some other arguments in his appeal, the ALJ deemed them waived because the Appellant did not present any evidence to support the claims and failed to raise the claims during the hearings.
-The ALJ recommended that we dismiss the appeal.
+The ALJ conducted virtual hearings on July 23, 24, and 29, 2020, and August 11, 2020.
+On October 14, 2020, the ALJ issued a Proposed Decision concluding that the Appellants failed to show, by a preponderance of the evidence, that the local board's redistricting decision was illegal based on the OMA violation.
+The ALJ recommended dismissal of the appeal.

-Appellant did not file exceptions to the ALJ's Recommended Order or Proposed Decision.
+Appellants did not file exceptions to the ALJ's Recommended Order or Proposed Decision.